 Writing Tip #8.
 THERE ARE HUNDREDS OF RESOURCES AVAILABLE FOR NEW WRITERS

-There are million out there, and I didn’t look at a fraction of them, but here are a few I found particularity helpful:
+There are millions out there, and I didn’t look at a fraction of them, but here are a few I found particularity helpful:

-- This book on How not to write a novel: Personally, I learn better when people tell me what not to do vs. tell me what more to to.
+- This book on How not to write a novel: Personally, I learn better when people tell me what not to do vs. tell me what I should do more of.

 - This fantastic blog that should be considered mandatory reading for everyone who wants to be an author.
 This links to a great post on common beginner mistakes.
 I checked my writing against every item on that list About a third of the way in, I found I had done mistake number 17 (my character had no purpose).
 I felt sick.
 It required me to rewrite a large chunk of my first few chapters to give my character agency (up until this, the story had been happening to her, she hadn’t been happening to the story).

 - I read other books that I aspired to be like.
 My favorite book from the last few years was “The Library and Mount Char” by Scott Hawkins.
 I went back and read that with a critical eye to try to figure out why I loved the book so much.
 I started doing this with every book I read.
 I’d read a chapter and totally forget that I was reading.
 Then I’d go back and try to figure out how the author did it.